RedisLabs/redislabs-docs/content/rdi/data-transformation/examples/redis-json-example.md

 # Writing to a Redis JSON document

-> Note: RedisJSON module must be installed in the target Redis database to be able to utilize this feature
+> Note: RedisJSON module must be enabled in the target Redis database to be able to utilize this feature

 In the example below, the data is captured from the source table named `invoice` and is written to the Redis database as a JSON document.
 The connection is an optional parameter that must refer to the corresponding connection name defined in `config.yaml`.
 When the `data_type` parameter is specified for the job, it overrides the system-wide setting `target_data_type` (defined in `config.yaml`).